College Credit and Honors Program

-St. Joseph’s Academy offers the opportunity for students to take honors courses for honors credit, college credit, and/or to prepare for the Advanced Placement exam.
+St. Joseph’s Academy offers the opportunity for students to take courses for honors credit, college credit, and/or to prepare for the Advanced Placement exam.
 The terms ACC (Advanced College Credit), ACP (Advanced College Program), and AP (Advanced Placement) are used to designate these options.

-- The ability to work independently
+- the ability to work independently,

-- A strong work ethic
+- a strong work ethic,

-- Higher levels of class discussion
+- higher levels of class discussion.

 AP/ACC or AP/ACP classes carry both designations because the student has the opportunity to earn SLU or UMSL college credit directly or through scoring well on the AP exam.